Calculating how to scale a SaaS business

 Spreading too thin

-Focus is critical at the early stages of your company.
-Those who don’t understand this try to reach as many target audiences as possible, invest in too many features, or target all marketing channels at once.
+Focus is critical in the early stages of your company.
+Those who don’t understand it try to reach as many target audiences as possible.
+Another SaaS scaling issue arises when you invest in too many features, or target all marketing channels at once.

 Data security and compliance

-About 66% of IT companies cite data security as the most critical challenge when they migrate to the cloud.
+According to the Flexera 2022 report, 85% of IT companies cite data security as the most critical challenge of cloud migration.
 In addition to that, compliance with laws is a crucial concern for healthcare and fintech niches.
-Failing to comply with regulations and cybersecurity practices leads to data leaks, financial damage, and government fees.
+Failing to comply with regulations and cybersecurity practices in healthcare or fintech SaaS leads to data leaks, financial damage, and government fees.

-You should prioritize robust security mechanisms when going from on-premise to scalable cloud-based infrastructures.
+You should prioritize robust security mechanisms when going from on-premise to scalable cloud-based infrastructures to minimize data security risks.
 This might include encrypting your databases, using multi-factor authentication, implementing role-based access control, and running penetration tests.
-And don’t forget about regular employee training.
+Also, don’t forget about regular employee training.

 Complex development

 Developing a SaaS solution with the potential for continuous improvement requires a skilled team with a relevant technical stack.
-But 19% of companies don’t have an experienced IT team to manage their cloud infrastructure effectively.
+Plus, not all companies have an experienced IT team for cloud management.
+Thus, cloud computing is regarded as a pivotal facilitator of outsourcing initiatives by 90% of companies.

-Well, some approaches can reduce your engineering effort.
+However, some approaches can reduce your engineering effort.
 For example, low-code platforms can improve the development speed with pre-built templates and reusable code.
-According to the 2019 research by Forrester, 50% of low-code adopters say this technology offers the fastest time-to-market.
+Garter predicts that 70% of apps will be developed by organizations using low-code or no-code platforms by 2025.

 Creating scalable software still requires a great deal of expertise.
 So, it’s reasonable to hire a software development company with the skills you need for your project.